API

 Returns:

-M2 is the intensity weighted velocity dispersion with units of velax. dM2 is the unceratinty of M2 in the same units.
+M2 is the intensity weighted velocity dispersion with units of velax. dM2 is the uncertainty of M2 in the same units.

 Return type: